 Mr. Bergin has conducted seminars on various topics such as cost-effective litigation and e-discovery for clients and associations including the Associated Builders and Contractors of Metropolitan Washington.

-Mr. Bergin was recognized in 2017 and the four years immediately preceding as a Washington D.C.
+Mr. Bergin was recognized in 2020 and the seven years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Construction Litigation by Super Lawyers magazine.
 He was recommended for Construction Law by Legal 500 US in 2014.

 Insights View All